duglin/docker/docs/sources/reference/commandline/cli.md

 Exclusion patterns match files or directories relative to `PATH` that will be excluded from the context.
 Globbing is done using Go's [filepath.Match](http://golang.org/pkg/path/filepath#Match) rules.
+Exceptions to exclusion rules are supported - simply prefix a rule with `!` in the same way you would in a gitignore file (for example).

 Please note that `.dockerignore` files in other subdirectories are considered as normal files.
 Filepaths in `.dockerignore` are absolute with